gnembhard/CarCare/README.md

 ## Overview
 **Description:**
 CarCare+ is an app designed to help users manage their car maintenance and care schedules.
-Users can track services, get reminders, and find tips to keep their vehicle in top condition.
+Users can track services, get reminders to keep their car in great condition

 ---